nortikin/sverchok/docs/nodes/generator/cylinder.rst

 -------

 **Vertices**, **Edges** and **Polygons**.
 All outputs will be generated.
-Depending on the type of the inputs, the node will generate only one or multiples independant circles.
+Depending on the type of the inputs, the node will generate only one or multiples independant cylinders.
 If **Separate** is True, the only the top and the bottom polygons will be generated.
 With **Caps** with can enable or disable the top and bottom caps.